bossman48/GLADIGATOR/README.md

 &nbsp;

-## GeDiLiP Usage
+## GALDIGATOR Usage

-This section intends to guide the users on how to run GeDiLiP.
+This section intends to guide the users on how to run GALDIGATOR.

 :warning: :warning: